Birmingham-AI/conversation-partner/README.md

 { "message": "I'm alive you fools!" }
 ```

-Navigate to the below URL to use the streamlit UI:
+Navigate to the below URL to talk to your conversation partner:

 http://localhost:8501/